Every lead has a next action

 Teams can see what needs action instead of rescanning long spreadsheets.

-Qualified patients have a clearer path from interest to scheduled next step.
+Qualified patients have a practical path from interest to scheduled next step.

 The page targets operational searches from sites trying to fix recruiting execution.